TL;DR — Custom IoT Product Development at a Glance

 IoT MVP Development

 As mentioned earlier, custom IoT product development is not limited to creating electronic devices.
-If you’re working on an asset-tracking solution based on BLE beacons, you don’t have to design custom hardware and could focus solely on setting up supporting software infrastructure.
+If you're working on an asset-tracking solution based on BLE beacons, you don't have to design custom hardware and could focus solely on building a supporting software infrastructure.

 Otherwise, MVP development for IoT would span three stages: